Two Actors Were Violently Kidnapped In A Real-Life Horror Movie Plot

 An actor known best for starring in a horror movie has now experienced a real-life horror movie scenario — a kidnapping.

 Three people have been arrested and charged with kidnapping actors Daisy McCrackin and Joseph Capone.
-McCrackin, 36, starred in 2002’s Halloween: Resurrection, an installment in the popular Halloween horror movie franchise.
+McCrackin, 36, starred in 2002’s Halloween: Resurrection, an instalment in the popular Halloween horror movie franchise.

 According to a press release from the Los Angeles Police Department, the defendants, Keith Andre Stewart, Johntae Jones, and Amber Neal, went to McCrackin’s home in Los Angeles.
 There, Stewart allegedly pistol whipped Capone, placed black hoods over the heads of MacCrackin and Capone, and drove them to a home in Compton, CA, where Capone was stripped naked, placed in a bathtub, and not given food for 30 hours.